Ultimate Travel Guide For Bali, Indonesia

-Visas: Most countries (140) including the USA, can get a 30-day free entry stamp but cannot extend.
+Visas: Most countries (140), including the USA, can get a 30-day free entry stamp but cannot extend it.
 Passports should be valid for 6 months.
-Always double check to make sure rules and regulations have not changed.
+Always double-check to make sure rules and regulations have not changed.

-Vaccinations: Bali is still considered a developing country, so proper vaccinations should be practiced.
+Vaccinations: Bali is still considered a developing country.
 Hepatitis A, Typhoid, and Tetanus are usually strongly recommended.
 Always check with your doctor or travel health care provider to find out exactly what you need before you go!

 Power outlets: Bali sockets are type C/F sockets.
-The standard voltage is 230 V and the standard frequency is 50 Hz.
-I recommend using universal adaptor.
+The standard voltage is 230 V, and the standard frequency is 50 Hz.
+I recommend using a universal adaptor.

 Some Bali Background

 With a large ex-pat community, you will find many Balinese can speak some English.
-After the well-known book and movie, Eat, Pray, Love, many tourists have come from all over the world to practice Yoga, meditation and other many other spiritual retreats in the center of Bali, Ubud.
+After the well-known book and movie, Eat, Pray, Love, many tourists have come from all over the world to practice Yoga, meditation, and many other spiritual retreats in the center of Bali, Ubud.

 Best Times to Visit Bali

-July, August and around Christmas break are usually the busy season of Bali.
+July, August, and around Christmas break are usually the busy season in Bali.

 Best Cities to Visit in Bali